 - 1. Ensure that all show data is backed up onto an external media device as the full install procedure will clear all show data from the console.
-See Backing Up Your Show (p.99). - 2.
-Power OFF the console. - 3.
-Download the latest Full Install file from the High End Systems website.

-Note: The Hog 4 OS full install file has an .iso file extension.

-- 4. Create a Full Install USB flash drive.
-Refer to Create a Full Install USB Flash Drive (Hog 4 OS v3.9.0 and newer) (p.457) for instructions. - 5.
-Insert the Full Install USB flash drive into one of the console's USB ports. - 6.
-Connect a USB keyboard to your console.
-Unplug all other external USB devices from the console. - 7.
-Power ON the console. - 8.
+See Backing Up Your Show (p.100). - Power OFF the console. - 3.
+Download the latest Full Install file from the High End Systems website. - Note: The Hog 4 OS full install file has an .iso file extension. - 4.
+Create a Full Install USB flash drive.
+Refer to Create a Full Install USB Flash Drive (Hog 4 OS v3.9.0 and newer) (p.461) for instructions. - Insert the Full Install USB flash drive into one of the USB ports on the console.
+Do not use the USB ports located in the front drawer of Hog 4-18. - 6.
+Connect an external USB keyboard to the console.
+The built-in keyboard on Hog 4 consoles can be used but the built-in keyboard on Hog 4-18 consoles will not work for this procedure. - Power ON the console. - 8.
 Wait for the "System Installation" screen to appear. - 9.
-To beging the software installation process press Enter on the external USB keyboard.

-Or use the touchscreen or trackball to click the "continue" button.

-Or use the enter key on the console's front panel if the blind key is flashing.

-- 10. The installation will now take several minutes to complete. - 11.
+To begin the software installation process press Enter on the external USB keyboard. - -Or- use the touchscreen or trackball to click the "continue" button. - -Or- use the enter key on the console's front panel if the blind key is flashing. - 10.
+The installation will now take several minutes to complete. - 11.
 When the installation procedure is complete a "console installation complete" message will appear. - 12.
 Remove the Full Install USB flash drive from the console. - 13.
-Press the Enter key on the external USB keyboard.

-Or use the touchscreen or trackball to click the "continue" button.

-Or press the [enter] key on the console's front panel if the [blind] key is flashing.

-14. The console will now reboot and the newly installed software will now run.
+Press the Enter key on the external USB keyboard. - -Or- use the touchscreen or trackball to click the "continue" button. - -Or- press the [enter] key on the console's front panel if the [blind] key is flashing. - 14.
+The console will now reboot and the newly installed software will now run.